aiidalab/aiidalab-qe/README.md

 ## For maintainers

-To create a new release, clone the repository, install development dependencies with `pip install -e '.[dev]'`, and then execute `bumpver update`.
+To create a new release, clone the repository, install development dependencies with `pip install '.[dev]'`, and then execute `bumpver update`.
 This will:

   1. Create a tagged release with bumped version and push it to the repository.